xiix0/scam/README.md

-Today is the tomorrow you worried about yesterday.
+Your best consolation is the hope that the things you failed to get weren't really worth having.